kristinbrewer/react-portfolio/README.md

 - [Questions](#questions)

 ## Installation
-`npm i` for initiation in Node.js (v16), click [link](https://kbtexteditorosu2023.herokuapp.com/) to use in Heroku
+`npm i` for initiation in Node.js (v16), click [link](https://kristinbrewer.github.io/react-portfolio/) to use in Heroku

 ## Usage
-For local use: after installing dependencies, open terminal in root, `npm run build` followed by `npm run start` to use at local host.
-For deployed application: navigate to [link](https://kbtexteditorosu2023.herokuapp.com/) and click install in upper left corner to install for offline use
+For local use: after installing dependencies, open terminal in root,`npm run start` to use at local host.
+For deployed application: navigate to [link](https://kristinbrewer.github.io/react-portfolio/)

 ## License
 MIT Copyright (c) 2023 kristinbrewer